-The following reflects the Foundation's financial assets available for general expenditures over the next 12 months as of the consolidated statement of financial position date, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the consolidated statements of financial position date.
+The following reflects the Foundation's financial assets available for general expenditures over the next 12 months as of the consolidated statements of financial position date, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the consolidated statements of financial position date.
 Amounts not available include amounts set aside for long-term investing in quasi-endowments and board-designated funds that could be drawn upon if the governing board approves that action.
 However, amounts already appropriated from either the donor-restricted endowments or quasi-endowments for general expenditure within one year of the consolidated statements of financial position date have not been subtracted as unavailable.
 The Foundation's general expenditures consist of direct program support to the University, as well as fundraising, donor stewardship, and endowment administration activity related expenditures.

-2023 2022 Financial assets, at year-end, excluding funds held for related entities Less those unavailable for general expenditures within one year, \$ 921,937,122 \$ 862,644,386 due to: Contractual or donor-imposed restrictions: Restricted by donor with time restrictions (506,756,732) (481,753,239) Subject to appropriation and satisfaction of donor restrictions (333,919,738) (308,588,032) Investments held in annuity trust (13,838,388) (13,704,032) Board designations: Special initiative reserves and other designated funds (9,468,942) (8,269,822) Quasi-endowment fund, net of perpetual fixed assets (43,435,385) (35,273,059) Plus: Board approved endowment appropriation 22,750,967 20,131,597 Financial assets available to meet cash needs for general expenditure within one year \$ 37,268,904 \$ 35,187,799
+2024 2023 Financial assets, at year-end, excluding funds held for related entities \$ 1 ,012,433,123 \$ 921,937,122 Less those unavailable for general expenditures within one year, due to: Contractual or donor-imposed restrictions: Restricted by donor with time restrictions (534,555,793) (506,756,732) Subject to appropriation and satisfaction of donor restrictions (386,131,384) (333,919,738) Investments held in annuity trust (14,409,611) (13,838,388) Board designations: Special initiative reserves and other designated funds (9,958,433) (9,468,942) Quasi-endowment fund, net of perpetual fixed assets (66,359,399) (43,435,385) Plus: Board approved endowment appropriation 25,397,271 22,750,967 Financial assets available to meet cash needs for general expenditure within one year \$ 26,415,774 \$ 37,268,904